vtemian/buffpy/README.md

 ### ORM`ish
 ------------
-Bufferapp.com expose some usefull entities:
+Bufferapp.com details some useful entities:
   * user
   * profile
   * update
   * link
   * info

-Every entity can be seen as an object that have attributes and methods.
-Those methdos and attributes are linked to some endpoints.
+Every entity can be seen as an object that has attributes and methods.
+Those methdos and attributes are linked to certain endpoints.

-All those objects are special dicts.
-You can do something like
+All objects are special dicts.
+For example, you can do something like:
 ```python
 user.id     => '12455678976asd'
 user        => {...}
 ```

-If you want to see some complete examples, check [here](../master/examples)
+If you want to see more complete examples, click [here](../master/examples)

 #### User
 ----------